Accountant Interview Questions

 Explanation: When answering this question, it is important to give examples of both business and public accounting, highlighting the differences between the two.

 Example: "Business accounting is used by companies for their internal account and bookkeeping functions.
-Public accounting is performed by firms with a staff of Certified Public Accounts (CPAs) to help companies assess their financial records and meet regulatory requirements.
+Public accounting is performed by firms with a staff of Certified Public Accountants (CPAs) to help companies assess their financial records and meet regulatory requirements.
 Public accountants often have experience in multiple industries while business accountants may only have experience in a single industry.”

-Question: If asked to provide a recommendation for the purchase of an accounting software package, which do you feel is more important, the cost or the features the software has?
+Question: If asked to provide a recommendation for the purchase of an accounting software package, which do you feel is more important - the cost or the features the software has?

-Example: "If asked to provide a recommendation for a specific accounting software package, I’d start by determining the needs of the client and then ensure that the software options they were considering including these.
+Example: "If asked to provide a recommendation for a specific accounting software package, I’d start by determining the needs of the client and then ensure the software options they were considering included these.
 In today’s market, most accounting software has similar features.
 The key differences are the user interfaces and structure of the products.
 I’d then rank the products from least expensive to most expensive.
 Finally, I’d recommend the product which met the client’s needs in the most cost-effective manner.”

 Question: How do you reduce the occurrence of human errors in the accounting department?

-Example: "My experience indicates that errors occur in accounting practices for two reasons: The work isn’t reviewed before being submitted or the accountant doesn’t understand the information they are provided.
+Example: "My experience indicates that errors occur in accounting practices for two reasons: the work isn’t reviewed before being submitted, or the accountant doesn’t understand the information they are provided.
 Both of these are a result of either a lack of training or not enough time due to improper workloads.
-The accounting management team should ensure that their staff is trained in both basic accounting practices and the specifics of the organizations they are working for.
+The accounting management team should ensure their staff is trained in both basic accounting practices and the specifics of the organizations they are working for.
 Management should also keep workloads reasonable, especially during periods of high activity such as quarterly closings or tax deadlines.”